Be Bear Wise this Spring

 Blackbear2

-5 thoughts on “Be Bear Wise this Spring”
+5 Replies to “Be Bear Wise this Spring”

 1. Well the Ontario government is trying to blame individual people for bear problems, instead of admitting that the real problem is the fact that the spring bear hunt was cancelled and now very few people hunt bears.
 The only heavy hunting is during the deer and moose season when it is a second species, sort of an after thought.
 Before the spring bear hunt was cancelled they didn’t have this problem.